Leadership Camp FAQ

-My rowing camp will take place at the University of Washington where campers will have the same access to equipment and facility that Washington's Division I student-athletes have.
+My rowing camp will take place at the University of Washington, where campers will have the same access to equipment and facilities that Washington's Division I student-athletes have.
 This rowing camp is acting as the unofficial official University of Washington's junior women's rowing camp.
 It's a great way to get the feel of what it would be like to row for the University of Washington and an opportunity to set up a time to meet with UW coaches after the camp is over and campers are officially released.

 Q: Who will be coaching at Rowing Leadership Camp?

 I have recruited some of the biggest names in the women's rowing world.
 My 2008 Olympic Champion teammates in the women's eight will help coach.
 Lindsay Shoop (2-seat, Barry University Asst.
 Coach) and Anna Goodale (3-seat, Ohio State Asst.
 Coach) will be coaching.
 Anna Cummins (5 seat, Cummins Chiropractic & Wellness) will give a special presentation of how to take care of your spine (for Rowing Leadership Camp only).

 Q: Will the topic of getting recruited or how to get recruited be addressed at either camp?

 Absolutely.
-I've formed a relationship with The Rower's Edge who have provided high school rowers and coxswains advice on how to get recruited.
-They pride themselves on confidentiality and love it when college coaches don't realize one of their clients are on their team.
-Rower's Edge will Skype in to give a short informative, "How To" on the basics of recruiting.
+I've formed a relationship with The Rower's Edge, who provide high school rowers and coxswains advice on how to get recruited.
+They pride themselves on confidentiality and love it when college coaches don't realize one of their clients is on their team.
+Rower's Edge will Skype in to give a short, informative, "How To" on the basics of recruiting.